moonman/rt-n56u/README.md

 1. Added BFQ I/O scheduler
 2. Added OpenWRT QOS script for QOS into the firmware
 3. Added patch for newer systems with texinfo >= 5 to bootstrap cross-gcc 4.4.7
 4. Added gcc 4.7.3.
 All images are compiled with this now.
  TODO: get 4.8.2 to work
+5. All images are compiled with appropriate compiler optimizations instead of generic mips32r2:
+ RT-N14U: -march=24kec -mtune=24kec
+ RT-N56U/RT-N65U: -march=74kc -mtune=74kc

 =========

 How-To: